 Barbara has had a lifelong passion for education and English having started her career as an English language teacher in Cairo.
 She enabled considerable numbers of young people in different countries to improve both their own lives and those of their communities by putting the skills that they need to be successful, at the heart of our programme.

 Prior to joining the India team, she led the British Council operation in Bangladesh for over 4 years.
 During this time, she established the British Council as a strategic partner for the Government of Bangladesh's aspirations for quality education for all - across primary, secondary and tertiary; building on the considerable legacy of our library at the heart of Dhaka University and transforming this into a 21st-century cultural centre for the people of the city and beyond with the introduction of digital resources as well as using our expertise to support the transformation of the public library network across the country into modern, thriving community resource centres.

-As a committed environmentalist, she's proud to have established a carbon neutral operation in Bangladesh through a mangrove rehabilitation scheme and would like to achieve the same goal for our India operation.
-Barbara is also British Council Strategic Lead for Child Protection across South Asia and is committed to ensuring that all children that we work with across all our programmes are safe from harm.
+As a committed environmentalist, she's proud to have established a carbon-neutral operation in Bangladesh through a mangrove rehabilitation scheme and would like to achieve the same goal for our India operation.
+Barbara is Strategic Lead for Child Protection across South Asia and is committed to ensuring that all children that we work with across all our programmes are safe from harm.

-Barbara has worked across the globe: Middle East, Europe, East Asia, Latin America and Africa but has spent the longest part of her career in South Asia in Nepal, Pakistan and most recently Bangladesh.
-She studied history and applied linguistics and speaks Spanish and Mandarin.
+Barbara has worked across the globe from the Middle East, Europe, East Asia and Latin America to Africa but has spent the longest part of her career in South Asia in Nepal, Pakistan and most recently Bangladesh.
+She studied history and applied linguistics and speaks Spanish and Mandarin, and is now learning Hindi too.
 She was appointed OBE in the 2017 New Year Honours List for Services to Cultural Relations between the UK and Bangladesh and the UK and Pakistan.